jiashsh/WCMI_project/README.md

 ## Datasets:

-1. Simulated data: The Data folder contians the simulated data takend from WItoobox.
+1. Simulated data: The data folder contians the simulated data takend from WItoobox.

 2. Experimental data - 'Retinal ganglion cell responses to natural images' can be ound at [https://doi.org/10.12751/g-node.kod28e].